 Festa del Mosto

 What started as a race from the Riviera del Brenta at Stra to Campo Santi Apostoli in the Cannaregio district in 1986 is now an annual Venice tradition that turns parts of the city into day-long festivals of sports and fitness.
 The Venice Marathon takes place on the fourth Sunday in October and both starts and concludes in the famous Saint Mark's Square.
-The route includes Ponte della Libertà (Bridge of Liberty), the bridge that connects Venice to the mainland, and Parco San Giuliano, a large urban park overlooking the lagoon.
+The route includes Ponte della Libertà, the "Bridge of Liberty" that connects Venice to the mainland, and Parco San Giuliano, a large urban park overlooking the lagoon.
 Additional 10K, family fun runs, and an expo located in San Giuliano Park are also part of the event.
 In 2020, the marathon will be held virtually.

 From June through November, several festivals take over venues throughout the city for the Venice Biennale, a prestigious showcase of international art in a variety of mediums.
 The biggest event, Art Biennale, only takes place on odd-numbered years, but events for cinema, music, dance, theater, and architecture may occur on even-numbered years.
-Along with the separate festivals for each artform, the Venice Biennale organization also offers educational programs for hopeful students and artists in each field.
-The biannual Venice Art Biennale is one of the biggest festivals in the region for contemporary artists, and over half a million international enthusiasts attend the event.
+Along with the separate festivals for each art form, the Venice Biennale organization also offers educational programs for hopeful students and artists in each field.
+The biannual Venice Art Biennale is one of the biggest festivals in the region for contemporary artists, and more than half a million international enthusiasts attend the event.
 The 2020 iteration will proceed with new health and safety measures in place.